Spoon (band): 1998–1999: Major label debut

 After the release of Soft Effects, Spoon signed to Elektra Records and released A Series of Sneaks in May 1998.
 The album did not sell as well as the label had hoped; merely four months after the release of Sneaks, Spoon's Elektra A&R contact Ron Laffitte quit his job and that week the band was dropped from the label.
-Angry with Laffitte, who had promised to stick with the band, Spoon recorded a vindictive yet humorously-titled two-song concept single entitled "The Agony of Laffitte," which was released by Saddle Creek Records.
+Angry with Laffitte, who had promised to stick with the band, Spoon recorded a vindictive yet humorously titled two-song concept single entitled "The Agony of Laffitte", which was released by Saddle Creek Records.
 They lamented their experience with the music business executive and questioned his motivations with the songs "The Agony of Laffitte" and "Laffitte Don't Fail Me Now".

 2000–2006: Signing with Merge Records

 Spoon signed with Merge Records and released the Love Ways EP in 2000.
-The decision was made to do this without bassist Josh Zarbo, who had briefly left the band.
+The decision was made to do this without bassist Joshua Zarbo, who had briefly left the band.
 In 2001, Spoon released its third LP entitled Girls Can Tell.
 The new record was a success, selling more copies than both of their previous LP releases combined.
 The band's next release in 2002, Kill the Moonlight had similar success.
-Kill the Moonlight also contained the single, "The Way We Get By", which was popularized by its placement on the movie Stranger than Fiction (released later, in 2006) as well as the teen drama The O.C. and on the first episode of the American version of the series Shameless.
+That album's single "The Way We Get By" was popularized by its placement in the movie Stranger than Fiction (released later, in 2006), in an episode of the teen drama The O.C., and on the first episode of the American version of the series Shameless.
 Their next album, Gimme Fiction, was released in May 2005, and debuted at number 44 on the Billboard 200, selling more than 160,000 copies.

-Spoon's Britt Daniel collaborated with Brian Reitzell to compose and arrange the soundtrack for the 2006 film Stranger than Fiction.
-The soundtrack consists chiefly of music performed by Spoon, and according to the liner notes of the official soundtrack, Brian Reitzell collaborated with Britt Daniel to compose the score, while also adapting several tracks from Kill the Moonlight and Gimme Fiction into instrumental versions of the songs.
+Daniel collaborated with Brian Reitzell to compose and arrange the soundtrack for the 2006 film Stranger than Fiction.
+The soundtrack consists chiefly of music performed by Spoon, and according to the liner notes of the official soundtrack, Reitzell collaborated with Britt Daniel to compose the score, while also adapting several tracks from Kill the Moonlight and Gimme Fiction into instrumental versions of the songs.